Statistically Robust Neural Network Classification: BACKGROUND

 \subsection{Adversarial Examples}

-Although the general concept of adversarial examples (a perturbed input data point that is classified poorly) is well understood, the precise definition is often left implicit in literature, despite many versions being present.
-To formalize this, let $f_\theta$ represent the classifier (with parameters $\theta$) and $c$ a hypothetical ground-truth ``reference'' classifier.
+Although the general concept of adversarial examples (a perturbed input data point that is classified poorly) is well understood, the precise definition is often left implicit in the literature, despite many versions being present~\citep{DiochnosEtAl2018}.
+To formalize this, let $f_\theta$ represent the classifier (with parameters $\theta$) and $c$ label the true class.
 Let $x$ be the original input point and $x'$ the perturbed input point.
-Then at least 3 different definitions are commonly used \citep{DiochnosEtAl2018}: \begin{itemize} \item \textbf{Prediction change (PC)} $f_\theta(x') \neq f_\theta(x)$; \item \textbf{Corrupted instance (CI)} $f_\theta(x') \neq c(x)$; \item \textbf{Error region (ER)} $f_\theta(x') \neq c(x')$. \end{itemize} For pointwise robustness metrics \citep{SzegedyEtAl2014, WebbEtAl2019}, we are usually concerned with cases where the original point was classified correctly and so the PC and CI definitions coincide.
-However, the distinction is important when we are working with overall metrics over multiple data points (some of which will be incorrectly classified).
-Unless otherwise explicitly stated, we will take the CI definition in this paper.
+Three different definitions of an adversarial example are now commonly used: \begin{itemize} \item \textbf{Prediction change (PC)} $f_\theta(x') \neq f_\theta(x)$; \item \textbf{Corrupted instance (CI)} $f_\theta(x') \neq c(x)$; \item \textbf{Error region (ER)} $f_\theta(x') \neq c(x')$. \end{itemize}